Assessment of Communication Skills, Including English Language Proficiency

 .
 Please allow three business days for your results to be added to your Pathways application after you release them.

-If the USMLE/ECFMG ID and/or date of birth you provided to OET does not match ECFMG records, you will receive a notification from OET and your results will not be released to ECFMG until the information matches.
-After you receive the notification, confirm your information is accurate in your OET profile and update the information, if necessary.
+If the USMLE/ECFMG ID and/or date of birth you provided to OET does not match ECFMG records, your results will not be released to ECFMG.
+Confirm your information is accurate in your OET profile and update the information, if necessary.
 If your information is accurate in your OET profile, contact ECFMG for further assistance.

 For more information on OET Medicine, please refer to the Assessment of Communication Skills, Including English Language Proficiency section on the Frequently Asked Questions page.